-Lydia H. Greiner, BSN, MSN – Psychiatric Nurse Practitioner
+Lydia H. Greiner, DrPH, APRN – Psychiatric Nurse Practitioner

 Lydia Greiner has nearly 20 years of experience working with communities to implement health promotion initiatives.
 As the former Manager of Community Services for Fairfield University School of Nursing she successfully obtained grant funding to support programs to address lead poisoning in young children, cardiovascular health in older adults, and risky behaviors in adolescents in Bridgeport, CT.
 In 2008 she was instrumental in creating an academic-community partnership in Nicaragua.
 Over the past five years, this partnership has addressed community needs for HIV/AIDs education, cardiovascular health resources, and improved hand hygiene.

 Ms. Greiner is a psychiatric Nurse Practitioner who earned her Bachelor’s degree in nursing at the University of Pennsylvania, her Master’s in nursing at Fairfield University, and her DrPh at Boston University School of Public Health.
 Ms. Greiner teaches public health nursing at Fairfield University and psychiatric nursing at California State University San Marcos and volunteers one day each week at a nurse-run clinic for the homeless in Ocean Beach, CA.

 Debbie Harter – Office Manager